bonezegei/Bonezegei_SoftSerial/README.md

 # Bonezegei_SoftSerial
 Software Serial

-Currentl Version 1.0.0 is Send Only
+Currentl Version 1.0.0 is Send and Receive

+Tested using Esp32